-The standard wall raises disagreements among the neighbours over the boundaries and are termed as party wall disputes.
-In this article, we will discuss party wall disputes in detail.
+The standard wall raises disagreements among the neighbours over the boundaries and is termed a party wall dispute.

 Boundary wall disputes can occur for various reasons, some of which are as below;